jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - Changed A/B/C Fault TLED's to the overcurrent logic from the TRIPA/B/C equations
 	- This was because the previous values used were PHASE_A/B/C, but these assert anytime TRIPA/B/C asserts, so they were asserting when opening via PB when in 1ph mode
 - Modified Change mode so it resets for each action
+- Added functionality so CLPU activates upon PB close and it sees an actual close

 Questions